EADDRINUSE-98/LogArchiveTool/README.md

 1. `20250815` - Date of creation in `yyyymmdd` format.
 2. `203747` - Time of creation in `hhmmss` format.
 # Considerations
-Please keep in mind that is script is not the most optimal solution.
+Please keep in mind that this script is not the most optimal solution.
 So, feel free to temper with this script and make your own solution from it.